playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-derived-values/index.md

 <!-- tabs:end -->

 While this method works, it tends to introduce duplicate developmental logic.
-For example, notice how we have to repeat the declaration of the `dateStr` and `labelText` values.
-Luckily for us, there's an easy solution called "computed values".
+For example, notice how we have to repeat the declaration of the `dateStr` and `labelText` values twice: Once when they're initially defined, and again inside of the property listener.

+Luckily for us, there's an easy solution for this problem called "computed values".

 # Method 2: Computed values